M.Sc. Program (Project route)

-A fully qualified student may complete a Master's project option by undertaking 21 credits of coursework, 6 credits of professionally oriented project research, and 3 credits of project report, presentation and defense.
+A fully qualified student may complete a Master's project route by undertaking 21 credits of coursework and 9 credits of professionally oriented project research.
+The student must complete a project report to the satisfaction of his/her supervisor(s), and pass a project defense.
 In addition, the student is required to give two non-credit CS seminar presentations.

 |Minimum 7 courses||21 credit hours|

 |Project research (CS 902) or Thesis Research (CS 901)*||9 credit hours|

 |Two CS seminar presentations (CS 900)||0 credit hours|

 |Total:||30 credit hours|

 * It is recommended that students register in CS 902; however, CS 901 will be accepted for those students who have transferred to the M.Sc. project route from another M.Sc. route (such as thesis) in Computer Science.

 That is, the project route requirements are as follows:

 2. CS 800-level